 Emotional Freedom Techniques (EFT) addresses emotional eating at the level of the energy meridian system (or Chi in Chinese Medicine).
 EFT is modelled after acupuncture but doesn’t use needles.
 Instead, one simply stimulates certain meridian points by tapping on them with their fingertips.
 EFT is a profoundly effective resource, is non-invasive and in 80% of the cases immediate food cravings subside in moments.

 As an experienced and qualified naturopath, I am able to support my patients with:

 - lifestyle and coping strategies including breathing exercises, affirmations, hydrotherapy

 - targeted supplements including strong B vitamins, chromium, magnesium, potassium, zinc, vitamin D, 5HTP, GABA etc

 - soothing nervine and adrenal herbs such as St John’s wort, kava, passionflower, skullcap, lemon balm, lavender, rose, gymnema

-- Natural hormone therapy: DHEA, melatonin, bespoke bio-identical hormone therapy
+- natural hormone therapy: DHEA, melatonin, bespoke hormone balancing creams.

 Finally, don’t berate yourself.
 Changing habits takes time and you will undoubtedly stumble along the way.
 Just pick yourself up and try again.
 As you continue on your path of learning healthier coping strategies, remember that no experience is wasted.